Energy, materials stocks a bold play as China rattles markets

-NEW YORK, July 30 A recent pickup in energy and materials stocks indicates investors are ready for some bottom-fishing, after concerns about China's stumbling economy and stock market accelerated a slide in those sectors.
+NEW YORK A recent pickup in energy and materials stocks indicates investors are ready for some bottom-fishing, after concerns about China's stumbling economy and stock market accelerated a slide in those sectors.

 China is the world's second-largest oil consumer behind the United States and the world's top consumer of copper and iron ore, so fears that the Chinese economy is slowing can translate quickly into worries about those markets.

-Commodity prices - and commodity-related company stocks - already had been falling steadily as Shanghai's benchmark rose 150 percent in the 12 months to mid June, with Brent crude prices tumbling 44 percent in the same period while copper lost almost 12 percent.
+Commodity prices - and commodity-related company stocks - already had been falling steadily as Shanghai's benchmark .SSEC rose 150 percent in the 12 months to mid June, with Brent crude prices LCOc1 tumbling 44 percent in the same period while copper CMCU3 lost almost 12 percent.

 Once Shanghai's bubble began to deflate, those sectors got worse.
-Since June 12, Shanghai stocks have fallen 30 percent, while the energy sector has fallen as much as 10.3 percent and materials lost 11.2 percent.
+Since June 12, Shanghai stocks .SSEC have fallen 30 percent, while the energy sector .SPNY has fallen as much as 10.3 percent and materials .SPLRCM lost 11.2 percent.

 "Some of the drop in Chinese stocks caused people to shed risk, including the selloff of commodities, which gave a false signal to energy stocks and resulted in an oversold condition," said Paul Zemsky, chief investment officer, Multi-Asset Strategies and Solutions at Voya Investment Management in New York.